Low GI Lifestyle

 Month 2: Finding the Rhythm

 Look, the frustration is real.
 Reading every single label at the grocery store takes forever.
 Did you know some frozen cauliflower rice blends have added sugar?
 Why?!
 It’s a vegetable!
 I’ve spent more time in the aisles of the Issaquah Target reading fine print than I care to admit.
 But the small wins started adding up.
 My afternoon energy slumps—the ones where I used to reach for a second latte and a granola bar—started to fade.
+I finally found some low-GI snacks that actually kept me full until dinner.

 Month 3: The Reality Check